-The average per dwelling expenditure of financial assistance provided under WAP for labor, weatherization materials, and related matters may not exceed \$8,497 statewide in PY 2024-2025 WAP Program.
-As per the U.S. Department of Energy's Weatherization Program Notice 24-1.
-Historically, Nebraska has not limited H&S investment to a per-unit cost, but it has allocated between 20-23 percent of its annual allocations to cover H&S related expenditures.
+The average per dwelling expenditure of financial assistance provided under WAP for labor, weatherization materials, and related matters may not exceed \$8,547 statewide in PY 25-26 WAP Program.
+As per the U.S. Department of Energy's Weatherization Program Notice 25-1.
+Typically, Nebraska has not limited H&S investment to a per-unit cost, but it has allocated between 20-22 percent of its annual allocations to cover H&S related expenditures.
 A per dwelling unit limit for Health and Safety expenditures of \$1,800 has been established, based on historical data.
 Units may exceed the \$1,800 limit if approved in advance by the Nebraska Department of Environment and Energy (NDEE) on a case-by-case basis.

-- 1. Please see the USDOE approved Nebraska Weatherization Field Guide and Installation Standards, Chapter 2 for Nebraska's WAP Health and Safety requirements for Single Family, Small Multi-Family and Manufactured Homes.
-(Links to be posted on the Nebraska Department of Environment and Energy website http://dee.ne.gov/Publica.nsf/pages/22-045 - 2.
-Subgrantees requesting approval to exceed any Health & Safety limits need to submit the correct NeWAP Health & Safety request form, written request and bidding documentation to the NDEE weatherization technical staff for review and approval prior to implementation.
+Please see the USDOE approved Nebraska Weatherization Field Guide and Installation Standards, Chapter 2 for Nebraska's WAP Health and Safety requirements for Single Family, Small Multi-Family and Manufactured Homes.
+(Links to be posted on the Nebraska Department of Environment and Energy website https://dee.nebraska.gov/sites/default/files/publications/22-045-NeWAP\Field\Guide\and\Installation\Standards-2021-Rev\8-10-2022\0.pdf